 Forest school learning is a very special part of what we do at Chirton School.

-We are fortunate enough to have a dedicated woodland at our disposal, thanks to the generosity of a local land owner and our children therefore have the opportunity to experience this very practical way of learning at various points throughout their journey with us.
-With a very experienced teacher at the helm, forest school provision is carefully interwoven into classroom learning, supporting and extending indoor learning in a woodland setting.
+We are fortunate enough to have a dedicated woodland at our disposal, thanks to the generosity of a local land owner and our children therefore have the opportunity to experience this very practical way of learning throughout their journey with us.
+With two very experienced teacher at the helm, forest school provision is carefully interwoven into classroom learning, supporting and extending indoor learning in a woodland setting.
 No two sessions are the same and children lead their own learning wherever possible with the guidance of the high ratio of adults to children.
 We cover every aspect of the curriculum in the woods but a lot else too.
 From toasting marshmallows to whittling sticks from hugging trees to sitting quietly on our Reflection Island listening to the birds singing, the opportunity to take their learning outside is very powerful .... and they love it!

 What is Forest School all about?